Do You Have to Pay Baggage Fees for Connecting Flights? What Happens to Your Checked Baggage

 First things first: International checked baggage is typically only handled by international airports, not your departure airport.

 For instance, if you travel from New York to Paris, your international check-in takes place at the international terminal in New York (the first flight), not at the domestic terminal of JFK where your U.S. journey began.
+If the journey involves different airlines, passengers may need to recheck their baggage and pay additional fees to the next airline.

 This international check-in is also where your baggage will be re-tagged to the international carrier’s airline code if you checked your bag to a separate international airport.